jamiephan/HeroesOfTheStorm_TryMode2.0/INSTALL.md

     ├── Heroes of the Storm.exe
     └── Launcher.db

-Then, you can launch try mode with your desired hero and the map should be launched.
+Then, you can launch try mode with any hero in-game and the modified map should be launched.

-If you would like to restore the original try mode, simply delete or rename the file.
+>Note: If you would like to restore the original try mode, simply delete or rename the file.

-If you would like to replace the in game tutorial instead (Setting cogwheel -> Tutorial), you can place it in the following folder (of course also rename the file correspondingly):
+If you would like to replace the in game tutorial instead (Setting -> Tutorial), you can place it in the following folder (of course also rename the file correspondingly):

 (This can be handy if you want multiple `.stormmap` at once.)